You DO have to REPAY loans you borrowed to attend college!

 Who do I send my monthly payments to in order to repay my loans?

 The Loan “Servicer” is a company that collects the payments from you as you are repaying your loans.
-While you have been enrolled, there has been a change in the federal student loan program.
-Because of the change in the student loan program and the purchasing of some of the federal loans by the federal government, the federal loans you borrowed each year may have ended up at different Servicers.
-This means each month you will receive bills from different companies requesting payment for that month for your loan.
+Beginning with the 2010-2011 school year, there was a change in the federal student loan program.
+If you borrowed federal student loans prior to that year, you may end up having more than one Loan Servicer.
+This means each month you will receive bills from different companies requesting payment for that month for your federal student loans.

 You can find the name of your Loan Servicers for your federal student loans by visiting www.NSLDS.ed.gov